agent19music/animeProducts/README.md

 ## Setup
 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your browser to view the application.
-3. The application should now be running locally.
-You can access it by opening a web browser and navigating to http://localhost:3000.

 ## Usage